kbatuigas/content-guide-template/content/09-Writing Blog Posts/_index.md

 ### Link it up
 Feel free to link away from Crunchy pages if it helps you explain something.

+> It would also be great if a [Learning Portal (Katacoda)](../10-writing-for-the-learning-portal/) scenario accompanied the blog post.
+This helps Crunchy build up our learning material and drives additional traffic to our other content.

 ### Use pictures
 Include images in your blog posts when it makes sense.
 If you’re explaining how to use a GUI tool, screenshots can help illustrate your point.
 Make sure to use alt text.